 Bigger than the State of Delaware, Algonquin is Ontario's popular park and a world-class destination offering adventurers and comfort seekers alike their ultimate outdoor experience.

-275 km from ottawa
+275 km From ottawa

-Introducing Algonquin Provincial Park
+Stops in Algonquin Provincial Park

 Located 5km west of the park entrance Algonquin Outfitters Oxtongue Store is great spot to start your paddling adventure or a hiking trail - even if you are coming for a day.